-I am a Postdoctoral Researcher at the Department of Economics at the University of Copenhagen and Research Affiliate at the Institute of Labor Economics (IZA).
+I am an Assistant Professor at the Department of Economics at the University of Copenhagen and affiliated with the Institute of Labor Economics (IZA) in Bonn.
 I received my PhD from the University of Potsdam in 2017 and studied Economics at the University of Mannheim and the University of Bonn.

 My research focuses on labor economics, public economics, behavioral economics and microeconometrics.
 In particular, I am interested in the evaluation of labor market policies, job search dynamics and the role of geographical mobility.
 Moreover, my current work, as part of the research unit “Behavioral Economics and Labor Market Performance”, studies also the relevance of psychological motives and behavioral economic concepts for the job search behavior of unemployed workers and subsequent labor market outcomes.
 On the next pages you will find more information about me (CV), my research interests and publications.